mathjax/MathJax-docs/web/hosting.rst

 Acquiring the MathJax Code
 ==========================

-In order to host your own vetsion of MathJax, you must first obtain a copy of the MathJax code.
+In order to host your own version of MathJax, you must first obtain a copy of the MathJax code.
 That can be done in several ways, the easiest being to use ``npm`` (the node package manager), or ``git`` to get MathJax from its GitHub development repository.